thoqbk/kafka-plain-java/docs/demo-1-multi-partition.md

 May need to implement the message processing logic in idempotent way to ensure the re-delivered messages won't cause any issue.

 Using `consumer.seek()` to update the value of the offset for next poll

+Kafka uses Zookeeper for maintaining their cluster state and offsets